Display to header level

-The News Feed is the screen where posts appear in real-time.
-Users scroll through the News Feed to view the posts of the accounts they follow.
-Facebook uses a proprietary algorithm to determine which posts appear in a user’s News Feed and how long they stay there; posts with more engagements generally appear in more users’ News Feeds.
-The content of users’ News Feeds is also shaped by their engagement behavior—if someone frequently engages with your page’s posts, they are more likely to see future posts from your organization.
+The news feed is the screen where posts appear.
+Users scroll through the news feed to view the posts of the accounts they follow.
+Facebook uses a proprietary algorithm to determine which posts appear in a user’s news feed and how long they stay there; posts with more engagements generally appear in more users’ news feeds.
+The content of users’ news feeds is also shaped by their engagement behavior—if someone frequently engages with a page’s posts, they are more likely to see future posts from that organization.

 When posting a hyperlink to another resource, explain in the post text the resource and encourage followers to click the link.
-As explained above, fewer words is generally better.
+As explained above, brevity is generally better.
 Here are some ideas:

 When posting a link, an image from the linked website or article should display automatically.
-However, with some links this doesn’t happen.
-In that case, or if the auto-generated image is not ideal, manually upload a photo to go along with the link.
-You can use a link-shortening site like Bitly to condense the link.
+If this does not happen, or if the auto-generated image is not ideal, manually upload a photo to go along with the link.

 When posting a photo with no link, the text is less important.
-Followers will see the image no matter what, and you aren’t trying to entice them to click on anything.
+Followers will see the image no matter what, and there’s no incentive to entice them to click on anything.
 A simple caption will work—let the photo tell the rest of the story.

 Example: We had a great time restoring the streambank with volunteers from @LocalClub! [group photo along streambank]

 To post a video, you can either upload the video file directly from your computer or post a link to a video from sites like Youtube or Vimeo.
 The Facebook algorithm often buries YouTube links and they frequently end up with few views and low engagement.
 Because of this algorithmic issue, it’s recommended to upload video files directly to Facebook when possible.
-Uploaded videos will automatically play when someone scrolls over them in the News Feed, generating more views.
+Uploaded videos will automatically play when someone scrolls over them in the news feed, generating more views.
 Linked videos will appear with an image that viewers must click on to play the video.
 To entice people to click, you may need to spend a bit more time crafting a clever caption than you would for a photo.
 In the example below, clickbait strategies withhold information deliberately to entice the viewer to click and find out more.

 Example: Jim has been farming for 50 years on land that has been in his family since 1875.
 Learn why he decided to donate a conservation easement. [video]

-The Create a Poll feature allows you to poll your audience on a particular topic.
-You choose the question, possible answers, and time period for the poll to remain open.
-This can be a helpful tool to receive feedback and engage your audience.
-(Keep in mind that the responses tell you only how these particular Facebook users view a matter; results can’t be generally and meaningfully extrapolated to a broader group.)
+The Create a Poll feature allows an organization to poll their audience on a particular topic.
+This can be a helpful tool to receive feedback and engage an audience.
+Keep in mind that the responses tell only how these particular Facebook users view a matter; results can’t be meaningfully applied to a much broader group.

-Twitter is an effective addition to Facebook and can help your organization reach a wider, slightly younger audience.
+Twitter is an effective complement to Facebook and can help an organization reach a wider, slightly younger audience.
 It is also a good platform for following the press and elected officials.
 Twitter is a much more journalistic space than Facebook, though it is also heavily editorialized and can be just as combative a space as Facebook at times, especially if a post goes viral and rapidly reaches a wide audience.
-On Twitter, most conservation organizations can share the same content you share on Facebook, in many cases with little to no modifications.
-Since Tweets are limited to 280 characters (not including links), eye-catching brevity is paramount.
+On Twitter, most conservation organizations can share the same content they share on Facebook, often with little to no modifications.
+Since Tweets are limited to 280 characters, eye-catching brevity is paramount.
 Two methods work to maximize efficiency and effectiveness here:

 Learn more about creating and managing an account at the Twitter Help Center.